Cruise Guide12 min readLast reviewed: May 18, 2026

 How much does a boat tour in Istanbul cost in 2026?

-Istanbul boat tour prices in 2026 range from about EUR 1-2 for a public Sehir Hatlari ferry to EUR 1,500 per hour for a premium private yacht.
+Istanbul boat tour prices in 2026 range from about EUR 1-2 for a public Sehir Hatlari ferry to event-class private yachts quoted bespoke.
 The shared Bosphorus sunset cruise sits at EUR 34 per person, dinner cruises run EUR 30-90, and hop-on sightseeing cruises are EUR 15-30.
-Private charters price per vessel from EUR 280 per hour.
+Private charters price per vessel from EUR 220 for the boutique yacht.
 The right figure depends entirely on which product you want — transport, a timed cruise, or a private boat.

 What is the cheapest boat tour in Istanbul?